grantseltzer/blog/content/blog/fermentation.md

 - 2 cups of sugar
 - 15 tea bags (various flavors, mostly black orange pekoe)
-- X water
+- 28 cups of water
-- X kombucha from the previous batch
+- 4 cups of kombucha from the previous batch

 I combine the above at room temperature in a large jug (pictured at the top) where my SCOBY lives.
 I give it access to oxygen and let it sit for 7-10 days.
 After that it goes into fermentation bottles for a second round of fermentation.
 I introduce flavoring via juice, crushed fruit, or herbs.
 This also introduces more sugar to continue the fermentation.
 The airtight bottles also allow CO2 to build up, giving it carbonation.